MetOffice/lfric_core/documentation/source/how_to_use_it/configuration/using_configuration.rst

 described above, in which case values are distinguished by a key variable.

-But applications can also be hard-wired to read two separate namelist configurations where the same namelist appears in both.
+But applications can also be required to read two separate namelist configurations where the same namelist appears in both.
 In these cases, the application can load each configuration into two separate configuration objects.
 This means that different parts of the